 Walk down the hill and after 50 metres a road opens up on the left.
 This will be for people who want to visit the Golden Lane (formerly Goldsmith Lane) which is famous for it’s quaint and tiny houses.
 Either way you’ll come out at the base of the road and pass through the Black Tower.

 This is a scenic point for you to enjoy the view.
-In the winter season that’s it, the walk finishes and you continue down the steps or into the Vineyard.
+In the winter season that’s it, the walk finishes and you continue down the steps.
 In the summer season you’ve got options.
 If you are thirsty or just want to stop for a break then take a look at the Prague Castle Vineyard (scenic cafe) or you can now turn to your right and go back along the castle via the South Gardens which also has many scenic viewing points.
 NOTE: Gardens shut at 6pm and they start clearing the garden at 1745 so you must be at the end of the garden by then or else you’ll be forced to walk back.
 Halfway on the right you’ll find a building which juts out and right in the corner (next to the WC) you’ll find a tall monument close to the wall.
 This marks the spot where the two regents and a secretary were thrown from a 3rd floor window.
-They survived but the event became known as the second defenstration of Prague and triggered the Thirty Years War.
+They survived but the event became known as the Third Defenstration of Prague and triggered the Thirty Years War.

 Continue along the garden until on your right you will see a scenic lookout on your left.
 You now have two options.
 You can continue to the end of the South Gardens through the exit gate in which case this walking tour ends.
 Or opposite the lookout you’ll find Plecnik’s staircase.
 Go up here and you’ll find yourself back in the third courtyard of the Prague Castle next to the Old Royal Palace and now might be a good time to think about going up the High Tower (you’ll need to buy tickets).
 Head back to the west entry of ST Vitus and through the entry back to the second courtyard.